BaptisteRoseau/howmanycontributors.com/README.md

 ### Scrapper Only

-You can also build and run the github scrapper independently, for example:
+You can also build and run the GitHub scrapper independently, for example:

 ```cmd
 $ cargo run --bin github_scrapper